wvu-ric/cl-mobile-syl/README.md

 * **Coding Exercises:** A full list of coding exercises and their corresponding lessons can be found [here](https://github.com/wvu-ric/cl-mobile-ex-map).
 The coding exercises are meant to be worked on primarily in-class.

 ## Course Description
-This course will help the student develop the  knowledge and skills necessary to develop mobile Application technology (Apps) on Android and iOS platforms.
-These skills will allow the student to explore creative, commercial and entrepreneurial opportunities using these skills and their own creativity.
+This course will teach students the fundamental concepts of computer programming.
+Students will be introduced to their first programming language, Javascript, and taught to recognize and create basic programming constructs such as variables, loops, functions and conditionals.
+Students will also be exposed to the language-agnostic process of algorithmic thinking.
+The course ends with an introduction to other languages and a summary of their typical uses.

 ## Expected Learning Outcomes
-Upon success completion of this Mobile Application Development course:
+Upon the successful completion of this Introduction to Programming course:

-1. Students will understand how the mobile apps are developed on iOS and Android.
+1. Students will understand the difference between compiled and interpreted languages.
-1. Students will understand the concepts  of developing a mobile apps.
+2. Students will understand the use of variables and data types.
-3. Students will understand the major principles related to object oriented programing (OOP) Languages.
+3. Students will understand the use of data structures such as arrays and dictionaries.
-4. Students will determine the the viability of their app ideas.
-5. Students will use industry integrated development environments (IDE) and software development kits (SDK) along with various application programming interfaces (API).
+4. Students will understand programmatic control structures such as conditionals
+5. Students will be able to implement programming contructs in Javascript syntax
-6. Students will learn to create an application prototype to communicate their vision to investors, customers and other stakeholders.
+6. Students will learn to write modular code through the use of functions.
-7. Student will be able to think critically and conduct feasibility analyses of app ideas on their strengths, weaknesses, opportunities and threats
-8. Students will increase their proficiency in methods of developing applications that are technology driven in the app market.
-9. Students will have gained experience in working within a team of their peers and mentors during group projects.
+7. Students will understand Object Oriented Programming (OOP).
+8. Students will learn to think through algorithms using pseudocode.
+9. Students will be able to identify the correct language needed to build certain types of applications.

-## Prerequisites
+## Suggested Prerequisites
 - [Math 126](http://www.math.wvu.edu/~mays/126A/syllabus126a.htm) (General Mathematics)
-- [CS101](http://cs101.wvu.edu/media/19544/syllabus.pdf) or have completed 90 credit hours or more.

 ## Class Format
 - **Availability of a Lab computers:** Software that is needed for this course will be installed and available on the computers at CodeLab computers.
 Essential software includes: Java SDK, Android Studio IDE, Android SDK on PC machines and Xcode iOS Objective-C softwares on Mac computers.
 We recommend you to bring your laptops and install this software on your own laptops.